Is this topic for you?

 How is it treated?

 You can use home treatment for mild pain or pain that you have now and then.
-Exercising, getting enough sleep, and eating healthy foods may help reduce chronic pain.
-Using over-the-counter pain medicines such as acetaminophen, aspirin, or ibuprofen may also help.
-You may want to try complementary therapies such as massage and yoga.
+Exercising and getting enough sleep may help reduce chronic pain.

 Pain can affect:

 - Muscles, bones, and joints.
-It also affects the ligaments and tendons.
 This pain can happen from injuries or muscle strain.
 Health problems like osteoarthritis, rheumatoid arthritis, and fibromyalgia also can cause it.

 - Nerves and the nervous system.
 This type of pain happens because of pressure on nerves or damage to them from an injury or a health problem.
 Sometimes pain occurs when something goes wrong with the central nervous system.
-Diabetes, shingles, and sciatica are examples of health problems that cause nerve pain.
+This can happen with diabetes, shingles, and sciatica, for example.

 - Organs.
 Pain in your organs occurs because of injuries, infections, or health problems such as inflammatory bowel disease, irritable bowel syndrome, pelvic pain, and stomach ulcers.